 If you’re worried about freezing in jars, you can also use freezer-safe Pyrex, or stainless steel containers, which won’t break.

-To avoid freezing a big mass of fruit, I lay out on a tray (I line a baking tray with a tea towel) and pop in the freezer.
-Once frozen, I put in a container.
+To avoid freezing a big mass of fruit, I lay them out on a tray (I line a baking tray with a tea towel) and pop them into the freezer.
+Once frozen, I put them in a container.
 This allows me to use a handful at a time, rather than needing to defrost the whole thing.